My Current Book Fetish

 I am next.

 Considering that I wish to have two books, one for my daughter and one for me, I follow the same instructions.
-Knowing she loves using sticky notes for so many things, I smile as I put pen to paper.
+Knowing that Martha loves using sticky notes for so many things, I smile as I put pen to paper.
 The assistant places my books on the deck, next in line.

 It is my turn.

 This experience is going fast, too fast.
 I don't see my book move through anyone's hands.
 I miss it completely.
 What am I doing, counting my daisy petals?
 He loves me.
 He loves me not.
 Hardly.
 I am lost in the human moments moving before me like a flicker show without the flick, flick, and flick.
 I hear neither the hum of the roaring fans nor the prattle of passersby.
 It is all white noise.
 These moments become the past before it happens and right before my eyes.
 Quickly, I gather myself and pull up my phone for a quick shot of my daughter's book while it's in her hands.
 Whew, happy to have proof.

 "Are you Kandice?"
 Martha asks.

 "She's my daughter," I respond.

 Martha smiles and continues writing.
 I am speechless.